Nv31616/DJSCE_Library/README.md

 It is deployed on vercel.
 Use this link [https://djsce-library-mq8y.vercel.app/]

-The whole Django project folder is there in this repository.

 ## Tech Stack
 1. **Frontend**: HTML | Tailwind CSS | JavaScript
 2. **Backend**: Django